 What Happens When You Make Engineering Work Visible

-The moment you put developer activity on a leaderboard — one that tracks all branches, not just main — three things shift in your team dynamics.
+The moment you put developer activity on a leaderboard, one that tracks all branches and not just main, three things shift in your team dynamics.

 Healthy Competition Replaces Apathy

 Engineers are builders.
 They're naturally competitive about craft.
-But most teams have no scoreboard.
+Most teams have no scoreboard.
 Imagine a basketball team that never kept score during practice.
 Would players push themselves the same way?

-When developers can see their rank relative to peers — commits, reviews, PRs merged, coding days — something clicks.
-It's not about being cutthroat.
-It's about fairness.
+When developers can see their rank relative to peers, across commits, reviews, PRs merged, and coding days, something clicks.
 The developer who reviews 150 pull requests finally gets the same visibility as the developer who ships flashy features.
 The system stops rewarding only the loudest contributors.

-One team we work with saw a 75.8% increase in overall activity within the first quarter of turning on leaderboards.
-Not because people started gaming metrics — because people who were already doing great work finally had a reason to keep going.
+One team Warclick works with saw a 75.8% increase in overall activity within the first quarter of turning on leaderboards.
+Not because people started gaming metrics.
+Because people who were already doing great work finally had a reason to keep going.

 Hidden Talent Surfaces